TylerReid/bloop/README.md

 #### headers
   * values can contain variables
   * optional key value pairs to be sent as headers
+#### query
+  * values can contain variables
+  * optional key value pairs to be added to the uri as query parameters

 ## Variables
 Variables can be used in request header values, bodies, and the uri by using `${someVariableName}` inside of the definition.
 Values come from various sources defined in the properties or passed to the cli with `--var someKey=value,otherKey=derp`